 Literature entertains, enlightens, and transforms us.
 It show us everything language is capable of, and the study of literature imparts a knowledge of language and culture that will serve you well whether you’re planning to be a PR professional, lawyer, CEO, technical communicator, or creative writer.
 Your literature degree will introduce you to the full spectrum of literature in English.
 As the U.S. poet Ezra Pound wrote, “Literature is news that STAYS news,” so whether you’re studying Chaucer, Mary Shelley, or Tolkien, everything you read will spark new insights about you and your world.

-Students can pursue their literature major via a four-year honours degree or a four-year general degree.
+Literature is one of four majors offered by our department.
+Students can pursue their literature major via a four-year honours degree, a four-year general degree, or a three-year general degree.
 See the Literature program page for more information on the degrees and their requirements.

 Elements of the degree